asus4/google-gemini-unity/README.md

-# Google Vertex AI Experiments
+# Google Gemini API for Unity Example

-Our team submission for [Google AI Hackathon](https://googleai.devpost.com/)
+Non official Google Gemini API client for Unity

 ## How to Run the project